-One of the earliest articles on this topic "The Difference Between Emergency Remote Teaching and Online Learning" coined the now ubiquitous phrase "emergency remote teaching".
+One of the earliest articles on this topic "The Difference Between Emergency Remote Teaching and Online Learning" coined the now ubiquitous phrase emergency remote education.

-"Well-planned online learning experiences are meaningfully different from courses offered online in response to a crisis or disaster.
+"Well-planned online learning experiences meaningfully different from courses offered online in response to a crisis or disaster.
 Colleges and universities working to maintain instruction during the COVID-19 pandemic should understand those differences when evaluating this emergency remote teaching" (Hodges, Moore, Lockee, Trust, Bond, 2020).

-In the post-pandemic era, it will be interesting to see which online practices and pedagogies are kept by educators and which are discarded and whether there will be a post-pandemic backlash for online education.
+In the post-pandemic era, it will be interesting to see which online practices and pedagogies are kept by educators and which are discarded and whether there will be a post-pandemic backlash for online education?

-4.1 GETTING COMFORTABLE WITH THE ONLINE CLASSROOM
+GETTING COMFORTABLE WITH THE ONLINE CLASSROOM